Polymer/polymer/PRIMER.md

 <a name="dom-api"></a>
 ## DOM API

-Polymer provides custom API for manipulating dom such that local DOM and light DOM trees are properly maintained.
+Polymer provides custom API for manipulating DOM such that local DOM and light DOM trees are properly maintained.

 **<div style="color:red">Note: All DOM manipulation must use this API, as opposed to DOM API directly on nodes.</div>**